Postgraduate taught (MSc) courses

 ATAS is not required for the MSc courses.

 If you applied in the previous year and your application was not successful you may apply again.
-In your new application you should demonstrate how your application has improved.
+In your new application you should demonstrate how your application has improved by additional education, research and/or relevant work experience.

-The selection committe make their decision using the information provided in the application and the references.
+The selection committee make their decision using the information provided in the application and the references.
 They make their decision based on academic performance so far, academic potential, references and your personal statement.
-If you have applied for MSc Future Power Networks we might interview you by Skype.

 If you have applied for two courses your application is processed sequentially.
 It will be sent to your first choice.
 If they are unable to offer you a place it will be sent to the second choice.